workfloworchestrator/example-orchestrator/README.md

 for the complete IP address administration and physical and logical network infrastructure.
 It has a REST based API that makes it easy to integrate with the Workflow Orchestrator.

+The GraphQL APIs of WFO and NetBox support Federation[^8] through the GraphQL framework Strawberry[^9].

 ## Example orchestrator